Infant (1 & 2)

 Naima DavisAssistant Teacher, Infant 2

-Naima Davis has worked in early childhood education with children from six months to five years old.
+Naima has worked in early childhood education with children from six months to five years old.
 She previously worked at the Bank Street Family Center for over 20 years.
 During her time at the Family Center she was a paraprofessional for children with special needs.
 Her experience also includes nannying for a variety of families throughout the years and having two young children of her own.
 She is passionate for education and enjoys working with young children.
 Her hours are 8:30am – 4:00pm.

-Cheryl DiCostanzo Assistant Teacher, Infant 2
+Eva KasnerAssistant Teacher, Infant 2